chainx-org/chainx-wiki-1.0/JS-SDK-EN.md

 Generally speaking, if you want to get the amount, sender and receiver of a certain PCX transfer, the workflow is:

 1. Listen to the block height event to get the latest block height.
-2. Get all the extrinsic in the latest block.
+2. Get all the extrinsics in the latest block.
-3. Parse every extrinsic to collect all the transfer extrinsic.
-If the extrinsic is `xAssets.transfer` type and the last event is `Success`, then it's an successful transfer.
+3. Parse every extrinsic to collect all the transfer extrinsics.
+If an extrinsic's method is `xAssets.transfer` and the last event is `Success`, then it's a successful transfer:
     1. Parse the arguments of transfer extrinsic to get sender, receiver(dest), amount, asset type and memo.
     2. If the receiver(dest) is the address you are watching at, then continue to handle your buiness.